Welcome to our Governors’ section.

-The Governing Body of St. Peter’s School, East Bridgford consists of 16 governors who, with the exception of the Head Teacher, are residents of the village in which the School is situated.
-They are nominated to represent various stakeholder bodies including parents (6), staff (3), church (3), local authority (2) and the community (2).
-There are also 2 Associate Members who act in a more limited capacity.
-The Governors at the School are very active, undertaking most of their work through a structure of formal and informal committees.
-All the Governors at St. Peter’s are highly motivated and committed to the ethos, standards and success of the School, most having specific, individual responsibilities.
+The Local Governing Body (LGB) of East Bridgford St. Peter’s CofE Academy consists of governors who, with the exception of the headteacher, are residents of the communities of the catchment in which the academy is situated.
+They are either appointed according to the skills they bring to the LGB or are nominated to represent various stakeholder bodies including parents, staff and church (Foundation), There are, from time to time, Associate Members who act in a more limited capacity.
+The Governors at the academy are very active, undertaking most of their work through a structure of formal committees and informal groups.
+All the Governors at St. Peter’s are highly motivated and committed to the ethos, standards and success of the academy, most having specific, individual responsibilities.
 Governors recognise their legal, ethical and community responsibilities to the whole school, including the children, staff and parents.
-They also recognise the special position that being a Voluntary Church Controlled school brings and the links between church and school are very strong.
-The Governing Body meets each term and considers business items submitted by the local authority, and from members of its own Governing Body.
+They also recognise the special position that being a Church school brings and the links between church and school are very strong.
+The LGB meets each term and considers business items submitted from the academy, multi-academy trust, local authority and from members of its own Governing Body.
 The latter demonstrates that it has an active, not a passive, approach to school governance.
 When necessary it will convene special meetings to consider specific or urgent items not appropriate to a scheduled termly meeting.

 Standards of Governance